adityasangani/CP-Solutions/README.md

 # CP-Solutions
-My solutions to various CP questions on Codeforces.
+This consists my solutions to various CP questions on Codeforces.